awsdocs/aws-ruby-developer-guide/doc_source/setup-config.rst

 5. :ref:`aws-ruby-sdk-credentials-iam`

-The following sections describe how to set credentials, starting with the most flexible approach.
+The following sections describe the various ways you can set credentials, starting with the most flexible approach.
 For more information about AWS credentials and recommended approaches for credential management, see `AWS Security Credentials
 <http://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html>`_ in the |AWS-gr|.

 .. _aws-ruby-sdk-credentials-shared: